himikat123/Radio-sensor/README.md

 # Radio-sensor

 The radio-sensor is designed to work with the Weather Monitor BIM32.
 It can work indoors or outdoors.
 Powered by three AAAA batteries (LR61).
+Also, the sensor can be powered from a Li-Ion battery, but it is preferable to use batteries, since batteries are not afraid of outdoor frost.

 Currently the radio-sensor supports the following sensors:
   * BME280 - temperature, humidity and atmospheric pressure sensor
   * SHT21 - temperature and humidity sensor
   * DS18B20 - temperature sensor (four such sensors can be connected at once)